"...absolutely amazing" (Yvonne, jiu-jitsu instructor)

 Studio location closed until further notice.

 Q. How much do you charge?

-Private lessons are $45/hour and can be at the studio, or your location.
+Private lessons are $45/hour and can be at the studio or your location (*note - studio temporarily closed, so private lessons would be at a park or your location).
 There’s a nominal travel charge outside a certain radius.

 Q. Does your self defense work for women?